MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 Throughout the text, we will work with many different data sets.
-Some data sets are pre-loaded into `R`, some get loaded through `R` packages, and some data sets will be created by the student. data sets can be viewed through the RStudio environment, but the data can also be investigated through the notebook features of an RMarkdown file.
+Some data sets are pre-loaded into `R`, some get loaded through `R` packages, and some data sets will be created by the student.
+Data sets can be viewed through the RStudio environment, but the data can also be investigated through the notebook features of an RMarkdown file.